gbdev/pandocs/content/Video_Display.md

 period (STAT mode 0).

-If the transfer's destination address overflows, the transfer stops prematurely. \[Note : what's the state of the registers if this happens ?\]
+If the transfer's destination address overflows, the transfer stops prematurely. \[Note: what's the state of the registers if this happens ?\]
 :::